Here are links for things I think are neat and/or useful. Perhaps you will, too!

 BOOK ARTS/BOOK ARTS TEACHING

-Philobiblon - Fantastic reference site for book arts, with tutorials, links, galleries, and the Book_Arts-L listserv.
+Philobiblon - A fantastic reference site for book arts, with tutorials, links, galleries, and the Book_Arts-L listserv.

-Making Books With Children - The website of Susan Kapuscinski Gaylord, book artist and art teacher.
+Making Books - The website of Susan Kapuscinski Gaylord, book artist and art teacher.
 She offers great tips & tricks for teachers and parents.

 Booklyn Artists' Alliance - A Brooklyn-based book arts organization.
 Click on the "Education" link on their site for a free download of their Education Manual.

 back to top

 Willing to Try - An outside-the-box, mind-opening graphic exploration designed by amazing illustrator Richard McGuire - better to experience than read about.
 Just go there & check it out!